hydrocodes/hydRopUrban/README.md

 - `caquots()`: Maximal discharge by Caquot's method for serial drainage units and equivalent values for unit drainage resulting.
 - `caquotp()`: Maximal discharge by Caquot's method for parallel drainage units and equivalent values for unit drainage resulting.
 - `mcunge()`: Outflow discharge through a channel routing by the method of Muskingum-Cunge.

+## 3. Credits
+`hydRopUrban` was developed by Pedro Rau.
+For any issue or suggestion please write to: pedro.rau.ing@gmail.com

+## 4. Versions

+v 0.1.0 - August 9, 2021 (test version)

+## 5. How to cite?

+Rau, P. 2021. hydRopUrban: An R package for easy calculations in urban hydrology.
+Github repository: https://github.com/hydrocodes/hydRopUrban